KyleSeaford/LocalLinkk/README.md

-# LocalLink
+# LocalLinkk
 Have you ever seen a local people's magazine with adverts and information about the local area?
 They typically reach 10,000 to 25,000 people.
-LocalLink is an app with the same ability that can reach an unlimited number of people - as long as they have a phone or a computer, they have access to the information and advertisements on LocalLink.
+LocalLinkk is an app with the same ability that can reach an unlimited number of people - as long as they have a phone or a computer, they have access to the information and advertisements on LocalLinkk.

 ## Features
 - Easily browse through local events, news, and businesses in your area